 The program uses contemporary dance techniques, along with live music, to help patients improve their balance, dexterity or an overall mobility.
 Equally as important, the class is a warm, welcoming community that provides emotional support to its participants.

 Living with a chronic, progressive disease can take a serious emotional toll on patients and their loved ones.
 Depression and anxiety are common symptoms of Parkinson’s disease, with up to 60 percent of people who have the disease experiencing mild or moderate depressive symptoms.

-"Depression becomes the real driver of quality of life for people with Parkinson's disease," says Shannon.
+"Depression becomes the real driver of quality of life for people with Parkinson's disease," says Goldman.
 "You can adjust people's motor function all day long with medication or surgery, but if you can't improve their mood, then they have a poor quality of life."

 Some patients benefit from psychological counseling and/or taking medications to help improve their mood.
 Support groups — such as the group hosted by Rush Oak Park Hospital the second Saturday of each month — can also help people with Parkinson's disease learn how to live changed, yet still full lives.

-"We work with our patients to find medications and other strategies that will improve their quality of life at every stage of the disease, targeting the symptoms that matter most to them and their families," says Shannon.
+"We work with our patients to find medications and other strategies that will improve their quality of life at every stage of the disease, targeting the symptoms that matter most to them and their families," says Goldman.